 Since the main series is not traced but numbered, and the subseries is traced but not numbered, the standard transcription practice for the 4xx is to enter both series in 490 1 in the form

 490 1_ ‡a <main series> ; ‡v <vol. number>. ‡a <subseries>

 The subseries is then traced in 830 in the form

 830 _0 ‡a <main series>.‡p <subseries>.

 Note that the volume numbering is not included in 830, since the numbering is associated with the untraced main series.
-It may help to look at other bibliographic records that use this particular series/subseries, although one of the LC records in LCDB for another title in this series is incorrect at this writing.
+It may help to look at other bibliographic records that use this particular series/subseries.
 For complex situations of this kind, it would be a good idea to consult with someone on your team with NACO series experience.

 The notes in the cataloging for the source copy apply only to the source copy and are not copied into the record for the translation.

 Headings copied from the source record: all 6xx fields.
 The primary elements of the subject string should match in authority validation.
-The name of the ship has not been established in Orbis but a name authority record for it exists in LCDB.
+The name of the ship has not been established in Orbis but a name authority record for it exists in OCLC and Library of Congress Authorities.
 The cataloging is fairly recent, so the assumption is the subdivisions follow current practice.
 Note that Roslyn Jolly (in the source record) is not associated with the item in hand and her heading is not copied to the record being cataloged.